verygoodgraphics/verygoodgraphics.github.io/content/posts/cpp-wasm.md

 There have been plenty of previous work, including blog posts, papers, books, etc, that help us understand the WebAssembly format.
 However, few of them focus on the compiling process of C++ to WebAssembly.

-In this post, we share the the process of using [Emscripten](https://emscripten.org/), a *de-facto* compiler toolchain for WebAssembly, to compile C++ code into WebAssembly.
+In this post, we share the process of using [Emscripten](https://emscripten.org/), a *de-facto* compiler toolchain for WebAssembly, to compile C++ code into WebAssembly.
 Hope you enjoy it!

 <!--more-->

 ## Background of WebAssembly

-Let's start the story from JVM[^jvm], the most famous virtual machine in programming history.
-JVM-based languages is a collection of languages which obey the JVM specification, including Java, Clojure, Scala and Kotlin, so that they can run on JVM without cross-platform issues, while getting the power of JVM including GC[^gc], exception handling, multithreading, atomic operands, etc.
+Let's start the story with JVM[^jvm], the most famous virtual machine in programming history.
+JVM-based languages are a collection of languages that obey the JVM specification, including Java, Clojure, Scala, and Kotlin, so that they can run on JVM without cross-platform issues, while getting the power of JVM including GC[^gc], exception handling, multithreading, atomic operands, etc.

 WebAssembly format actually borrows a lot from the JVM specification.
 Some details can be peeked in the paper *Bringing the Web up to Speed with WebAssembly*[^wasm-paper].
 The authors also implemented a virtual machine to execute the WebAssembly format.
-As long as a programming language could be compiled to WebAssembly, it can be executed in this WebAssembly virtual machine.
+As long as a programming language could be compiled into WebAssembly, it can be executed in this WebAssembly virtual machine.
 This is exactly what JVM does.

 [^jvm]: Short for Java-Virtual-Machine
 [^gc]: Short for Garbage-Collection
 [^wasm-paper]: https://dl.acm.org/doi/10.1145/3062341.3062363

 WebAssembly is designed for speeding up the Web.
 For example, we can use Photoshop in the browser.
 The ability of WebAssembly is greatly extended.
-It could help build portable standards for embedded devices, so that we can narrow the gap between embedded hardware and software.
-As a consequence, more devlopers using high-level programming language are able to deploy their products on tiny embedded hardware.
-It is the last puzzle of making everything intelligentization.
+It could help build portable standards for embedded devices so that we can narrow the gap between embedded hardware and software.
+As a consequence, more developers using high-level programming languages are able to deploy their products on tiny embedded hardware.
+It is the last puzzle of making everything intelligent.

 Besides, the blockchain community is paying more attention to WebAssembly.
 For example, Ethereum executes contracts in its own virtual machine called EVM[^evm].
 These contracts are written by Solidity language, a derivative programming language from Go.
-Developers cannot port the contracts to other chain unless it also supports EVM.
+Developers cannot port the contracts to another chain unless it also supports EVM.
 What will happen if we use WebAssembly as the virtual machine format?
 Developers can write contracts in any programming language, then compile them to WebAssembly format.
 The contract is portable to any chains which support WebAssembly virtual machine.
 And it is the next virtual machine generation for most newer blockchain projects.
 We believe it will be the future for DeFi infrastructure.

 [^evm]: Short for Ethereum-Virtual-Machine